 Children are propelled to explore and interact with the physical world around them.

 KOOP Adventure Play, originally KOOP- Kid Owned & Operated Play, began in 2015 offering free community pop-ups.
 These initial events were well- received by the community and soon day camps, community conversations and an official non-profit status followed.

-KOOP still works with children in all settings through a variety of programming options like recess, after school, community gatherings or camps.
-KOOP also works with and supports adults as they seek to rediscover play and offer better play opportunities to the children in their care, now training up playworkers.
+KOOP works with children in various settings through a variety of programming options like recess, after school, community gatherings or camps.
+KOOP also works with and supports adults as they seek to rediscover play and offer better play opportunities to the children in their care, now training playworkers and speaking to folks who work with children.
 You'll find KOOP everywhere from your public library to your local schools; from our own camps to PTA and professional development talks, and you can still follow us all around the area for free pop- up adventure play events-- still a local favorite!
-KOOP is working to train upcoming playworkers through on-site experience and training sessions and creating local groups for playful professionals to keep serving children to the best of our ability.

 Benefits of Child-Directed Play